 What does homeowners insurance cover?
 What doesn’t it cover?
-How can you make up the difference?
-How much is homeowners insurance?
-What is the difference between homeowners insurance and a home warranty?
-These are all questions you should answer before closing day, so you can move into your new home in confidence that it and its contents are protected.
+How much does it cost?
+What is the difference between homeowners insurance and a home warranty, and why do you need both?
+These are all questions we’ll answer so you can close on and move into your home with confidence.

-Most homeowners insurance covers damage and loss related to specific perils, including:
+Standard homeowners insurance coverage includes damage and loss related to:

 - Fire or smoke